aws-samples/amazon-eks-security-immersion-day/content/13-data-encryption-and-secret-management/mounting-secrets-from-aws-secrets-manager/1329-Secret Rotation and Retrieving Latest Secret Data/index.en.md

 If you use Secrets Manager automatic rotation for your secrets, you can also use the Secrets Store CSI Driver rotation reconciler feature to ensure you are retrieving the latest secret from Secrets Manager.

-When the secret/key is updated in AWS Secrets manager after the initial pod deployment, the updated secret will be periodically updated in the pod mount and the Kubernetes Secret.
+When the secret/key is updated in AWS Secrets manager after the initial pod deployment, the updated secret will be periodically updated in the pod mount (**without restarting the pod**) and the Kubernetes Secret.

 <!---
 Based on how your application is consuming secret data, you have to consider following: